-Yes, there is a nursery located in the hall to the left of the sanctuary and is fully staffed for both services and during the Journey Group hours.
-We welcome all children ages infant up to 3 years.
+Yes, there is a nursery located in the hall to the left of the sanctuary and is fully staffed for both Worship service and during the Journey Group hours.
+We welcome all children ages infant up to 4 years.
 When your child is dropped off you will asked to sign in, being sure to leave a cell phone number so that you can be contacted immediately if there are any questions, problems or emergencies.

 Is there Children’s programming?
 Where?

 Children ages 5 and up will continue to join together in the sanctuary to worship our awesome God!
 Just as children are included in family gatherings, so should they be a part of our church family gatherings.

 Children ages Kindergarten through 2nd grades are being dismissed from the sanctuary before the